jamiebeach/Engineering-Learning-2022/log.md

+### 2022-03-10
+- Nearly done all the questions from examtopics.
+- Feeling pretty good, actually, about taking the 104 exam next week.
+- Would like to actually do a few labs before then.

 ### 2022-03-09
 - Almost through all the 341 questions on examtopics.
 Taking forever because whenever I don't get the correct answer, I find myself going through all the comments and essentially trying to understand where I went wrong.
 And that happens frequently enough.
 - Listended to the latest Azure Fridays podcast today.
 Talked about some recent changes to DNS availability\resiliency.